 A few like weedy areas to deposit the eggs in the vegetation.
 Other fish use gravel bottoms to spawn.
 They let the eggs fall into the gravel.
 A beginner’s best option is to read about each species they target.
 This will give more information to find the fish.

 Search the United States Fish and Wildlife site or your local agency that governs fishing.
 The sites will have information on all species present in the state or province.
 The sites have information on the proper handling of fish.
 Plus cover management strategies also.

-The light makes life harder for them.
-Predators will find prey easier.
+The light makes life harder for the fish.
+Predators will find small fish easier.
 Yet the prey will see the predator before it is close enough to strike.
 The prey and predator are both at a disadvantage in brightly lit water.

 During the day when it is bright.
 Fish will seek dense cover or deeper water.
 Hiding is part of their survival instincts.